 A cold brew or summery cocktail might be relaxing after a long day at work, but those liquid calories add up.
 Just one 12-ounce beer has about 150 calories, and fruity cocktails are loaded with sugar.
 If you’re drinking regularly, those empty calories can cause you to start piling on the pounds without even realizing it.
 “Of course, everyone’s body reacts differently to alcohol,” says Wesley Delbridge, RD, spokesperson for the Academy for Nutrition and Dietetics.
 But one thing applies to everybody: “Once alcohol is introduced, our body wants to process it right away.
 It shuts down every other system to process that alcohol.”
 This can have a negative effect on your metabolism.
-These are other habits that can sneakily slow down your metabolism.
+Here’s how to know if you’re drinking too much in the first place.

 “A lot of people will say that alcohol puts them to sleep.
 Technically that’s true, you’re going to sleep, but that sleep is not as deep or effective,” Delbridge says.
 A recent study in the journal Alcoholism: Clinical & Experimental Research found that drinking before bed increased the kind of brain waves that usually occur when you’re awake but resting—meaning you’re getting a disrupted, not restful, night’s sleep.
 Even though you may have difficulty falling asleep at first, cutting your alcoholic beverage at dinner will help you wake up feeling rested and rejuvenated.
-Here are some signs you’re not sleeping deeply enough.
+These are the drinks that help you sleep–and ones to avoid.

 If you’ve ever suffered through the day with booze breath and a hangover headache, then hit the bar again right after work and wondered why you’re dragging the next day, it’s probably time to break the cycle.
 “It all stems from waking up and starting out on the right foot: eat a healthy breakfast and get out of door on time,” Delbridge says.
 Without the headaches and junk food binges that follow a night of drinking, you’ll experience improvements to your mood, concentration, performance, and energy levels that last throughout the entire day.